The role of grain dynamics in determining the onset of sediment transport: Methods

-$B_1$ and $B_2$ are proportional to $D_i$ and $D_i^2$, respectively, but we use the mean value of $D$ in our dimensional analysis. $\Theta$ gives the dimensionless shear stress at the top of a static bed.
-The factor $2/3$ represents a conversion~\citep{wiberg1987} from a force ratio, which we assign in simulations, to the stress ratio $\Theta=\frac{\tau}{\rho g' D}$.
-The fluid stress $\tau$ acts approximately over the cross-sectional area of a sphere, $A=\frac{\pi}{4}D^2$, and $\tau A$ is the horizontal fluid force.
+$\Theta$ is the Shields parameter, where the factor $2/3$ from Eq.~\eqref{eqn:Wiberg-scaling} represents a conversion~\citep{wiberg1987} from a force ratio [i.e., in Eq.~\eqref{eqn:nondimen-params-Theta}, $B_1 v_0$, $B_2v_0^2$, and $mg'$ have units of force] to the stress ratio $\Theta=\frac{\tau}{\rho g' D}$.
+Assuming that the fluid stress $\tau$ acts approximately over the cross-sectional area of a sphere, $A=\frac{\pi}{4}D^2$, then $\tau A$ is the horizontal force exerted on a static grain.
 The gravitational stress $\rho g' D$ acts over an effective area $\frac{V}{D}=\frac{\pi}{6}D^2$, and $\rho g' D \frac{V}{D}$ is the grain weight.
-Thus, the explicit force ratio, which we assign in simulations, is converted to a stress by multiplying by $\frac{V}{AD}=\frac{2}{3}$. $\Gamma$ is the ratio of the gravitational time scale $\tau_g=\sqrt{D/g'}$ to the characteristic viscous time $m/B_1$ for grains to equilibrate to the local fluid velocity.
-Thus, ${\rm Re}_*\propto \sqrt{\Theta}/\Gamma = \tau_\nu / \tau_\Theta$. ${\rm Re}_p^0$ is the particle Reynolds number of a grain at the surface of the bed, which determines the relative contributions of the viscous and inertial drag terms.
-(The numerical value of 60 in the numerator of ${\rm Re}_p^0$ follows from taking the ratio of the linear and quadratic drag terms in Eq.~\eqref{eqn:grain-dynamics}.)
-For simulations with linear drag, we set ${\rm Re}_p=B_2=0$ and vary only $\Gamma$ and $\Theta$.
-However, we also show results with a viscous-plus-inertial drag law, where we vary ${\rm Re}_p^0$ and $\Theta$.
-In this case, $\Gamma$ is not set independently, but it is constrained by the ratio $\rho_g/\rho_f = \frac{3m}{10 B_2 D}$, which we set to 3.
-Thus, in simulations, ${\rm Re}_* = \sqrt{3\Theta}/\Gamma$, according to equation~\eqref{eqn:Re*}.
-We emphasize that, when comparing results for linear and quadratic drag laws, we first assign $\Theta$ and then specify $v_0$.
+Thus, the explicit force ratio $\frac{B_1 v_0 + B_2 v_0^2}{mg'}$ is converted to a stress by multiplying by $\frac{V}{AD}=\frac{2}{3}$.
+In Eq.~\eqref{eqn:nondimen-params-Re*}, we rewrite the shear Reynolds number ${\rm Re}_* = \sqrt{\frac{\rho_f}{\rho_g}}\frac{\tau_\nu}{\tau_\Theta} $ from Eq.~\eqref{eqn:Re*} in Sec.~\ref{sec:dimensional-analysis} in terms of parameters relevant to the simulations [see Eq.~\eqref{eqn:fluid-drag} using $\tau_\nu = m/B_1$, $\tau_\Theta = \sqrt{\frac{D}{\Theta g'}}$, and $\rho_g/\rho_f = \sqrt{3}$].
+These two forms in Eqs.~\eqref{eqn:Re*} and \eqref{eqn:nondimen-params-Re*} are equivalent, and both reduce to the standard form ${\rm Re}_*=\frac{u_* D}{\nu}$.
+Next, ${\rm Re}_p^0$ is the particle Reynolds number of a grain at the surface of the bed, which determines the relative contributions of the viscous and inertial drag terms.
+We emphasize that, when comparing results between a linear drag law, where $B_2=0$, and a quadratic drag law, where $B_2/B_1$ is determined by ${\rm Re}_p$ according to Eq.~\eqref{eqn:nondimen-params-Re_p}, we first assign $\Theta$ and then specify $v_0$.
 Simulations for linear and quadratic drag laws at the same $\Theta$ will require different values of $v_0$.
 This is distinct from the case where the fluid velocity is specified, in which case we would severely underestimate the stresses at high ${\rm Re}_*$.
+Finally, $\frac{F_l}{F_d}$ represents the characteristic ratio of lift to drag forces at the bed surface.
+We set this quantity to zero in all but a small number of our simulations.